-Current Account To GDP in European Union averaged 1.13 percent from 1999 until 2020, reaching an all time high of 3.40 percent in 2017 and a record low of -1.40 percent in 2008.
+Current Account To GDP in European Union averaged 1.11 percent of GDP from 1999 until 2021, reaching an all time high of 3.20 percent of GDP in 2016 and a record low of -1.40 percent of GDP in 2008.
 This page provides - European Union Current Account to GDP - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-European Union Current Account to GDP - values, historical data and charts - was last updated on July of 2021.
+European Union Current Account to GDP - values, historical data and charts - was last updated on February of 2023.

-Current Account To GDP in European Union is expected to reach 3.20 percent by the end of 2021, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the European Union Current Account to GDP is projected to trend around 3.00 percent in 2022 and 2.80 percent in 2023, according to our econometric models.
+Current Account to GDP in European Union is expected to reach 3.00 percent of GDP by the end of 2022, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the European Union Current Account to GDP is projected to trend around 2.80 percent of GDP in 2023 and 3.20 percent of GDP in 2024, according to our econometric models.